rsilva48/GriefPrevention/README.md

 Regards and apologies,
 Adam

-# GriefPrevention - The self-service anti-griefing Bukkit plugin for Minecraft servers since 2011.
+# GamerProtection - A GriefPrevention fork

 Stop responding to grief and prevent it instead.
 GriefPrevention stops grief before it starts automatically without any effort from administrators,